dorinandreidragan/dorinandreidragan.github.io/docs/articles/books-inventory/05-hidden-cost-of-caching.md

 ![Locust stale cache wave load test]

-## Why the cache falls behind: a look at the PUT handler
+## why the cache falls behind: a look at the PUT handler

 Here’s the ASP.NET endpoint we’re stressing with updates: